Who is Frank and How do I Contact Him?

 After graduation, Frank spent 15 months running a hat store in Duluth before landing his first journalism gig as a sportswriter for the Mesabi Daily News.
 For 18 months, he made his living for the prominent Iron Range daily and lived above an old mining couple’s garage while covering the Iron Range sports scene with sports-writing ninja Mike “Nunchuks” Hautamaki.

 Frank returned to Duluth in June 2008.
-Seven months later, his life took another grand step, in the middle of a real blinding blizzard on a January night, when he moved three seats to his left to strike up conversation with an attractive blonde woman.
+Seven months later, his life took another grand step, in the middle of a real blinding blizzard on a January night, when he moved three seats to his left to strike up conversation with an attractive blonde woman at a Green Mill.
+If you’ve never been at a Green Mill around midnight, let me tell you: the mood lighting is perfect.

 On October 29, 2009, he proposed to said blonde woman on a rock as waves crashed inches from his knee in a thrashing downpour of rain.
-They were married on Sept.
-10, 2011, and she continues to fold his underwear to this day.
+She married him anyway.

 Back in the professional arena, Frank took his pen to PolarLeague.com in September 2009 and eventually became the Managing Editor of the company’s upstart Floodwood-based newspaper, The Portage News.
 He picked up another fancy wall hanging along the way, a second-place sports reporting award from the Minnesota Newspaper Association.

 Frank moved to the Twin Cities in February 2010, with nothing but a friend’s couch for a bed and whatever could fit into the back of his car.
-Now, he spends his 7-4 at a medical company helping oversee their QA processes (PLOT TWIST!).
+Now (PLOT TWIST!) he spends his 7-4 at a medical device company helping oversee QA processes and training team members around the globe.

 What began as a regular column site,